haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   the value of the last byte of plaintext and interpret it as the length of padding to remove.

+* The electronic codebook (**ECB**) mode of operation.
+  - As you learned, encryption is deterministic, and so encrypting the same block of plaintext twice leads to the same ciphertext.
+  - This means that by encrypting each block *individually*, the resulting ciphertext might have *repeating patterns*.
+  - The famous ECB penguin is an encryption of an image of a penguin using the electronic codebook (ECB) mode of operation.
+  - As ECB does not hide repeating patterns, one can guess just by looking at the ciphertext what was originally encrypted.

+* To encrypt more than 128 bits of plaintext safely, better modes of operation exist that
+  "randomize" the encryption.
+* One of the most popular modes of operation for
+  AES is *cipher block chaining* (**CBC**).
+* *CBC* works for any deterministic block cipher
+  (not just AES) by taking an additional value called an *initialization vector* (**IV**) to randomize the encryption.
+  - Because of this, the `IV` is the length of the block size (16 bytes for AES) and must be random and unpredictable.

 ## Key exchanges

 ## Asymmetric encryption and hybrid encryption